-Es Trenc is 2 km (1.2 mi) of undeveloped paradise, and it is the most popular beach in the island of Mallorca, in the Mediterranean.
-It is a bit more remote, for it requires a walk of about 200 m (650 ft) to access.
+Es Trenc is 2 km (1.2 mi) of undeveloped paradise.
+And it is the most popular beach in Mallorca, in the Mediterranean.
+It is a bit remote than the other beaches on the island, for it requires a walk of about 200 m (650 ft) to access.

-Most of the beach goers are 20 and 30 year-olds, and families.
+Most beachgoers are 20 and 30 year-olds and families.
 The nudists gather on one end.

 Unlike the other beaches of Mallorca, Es Trenc does not have water sports, except for snorkeling during the summer.
-There are some basic facilities like toilettes, lifeguards, a few bars and one restaurant, and further away, accommodations.
+There are some basic facilities like bathrooms, lifeguards, a few bars, and one restaurant.
+And further away, there are accommodations.
 But Es Trenc’s beauty lies in its remoteness and relaxed vibe.

 7. Cap d’Agde, Occitania

-Cap d’Agde is on a league of its own.
-It is not only the name of the beach, but also of the largest nudist resort in the world.
+Cap d’Agde is in a league of its own.
+It is not only the name of the beach but also of the largest nudist resort in the world.
 Cap has been nicknamed ‘the naked city,’ because it is one.

 D’Agde is a French village where you can go naked to the bank, to the restaurants, supermarkets, shops, pharmacy, hotels, guesthouses, nightclubs, and certainly to the beaches.
-You can spend a whole weekend naked without the need to go to the outside world.
-And many do.
+You can spend a whole weekend naked in the village without the need to go out to the clothed world.

 The last section of the beach is the gay nudist area.

-Most visitors at Cap are French, followed by other Europeans.
+Most visitors to Cap are French, followed by other Europeans.

 There are two ways to access the beaches.
 One is through the nudist village, but that requires paying a fee and registering.
 The other option is more private and free.
-It involves parking in the neighboring Marseille Beach and then walking southwest 50 m, along the beach, until reaching Cap d’Agde.
+It involves parking in neighboring Marseille Beach.
+From there, one can walk southwest 50 m along the beach until reaching Cap d’Agde.

 6. Praia do Pinho, Santa Catarina

-What is unbeatable about this Brazilian beach is that it has warm weather and warm water all year round, which people in the buff might appreciate even a little bit more.
+What is unbeatable about this Brazilian beach is that it has warm weather and water all year round.
+People in the buff might appreciate that even a little bit more.

 The beach itself is 500 m (1600 ft) of niceness, with whitish sands and a wavy, but swimmable, sea.
-There are lifeguards on duty, and two bars on the beach, along with a clothing-optional campsite and hotel.
+There are lifeguards on duty and two bars right on the beach.
+Praia do Pinho also has a clothing-optional hotel and campsite.

-Most of the visitors to Praia do Pinh are Brazilians and Argentines, but everyone is welcomed.
+Most of the visitors to Praia do Pinho are Brazilians and Argentines, but everyone is welcomed.

 5. Orient Beach, St. Martin

-Orient Beach has all you would expect from the Caribbean: the transparent blue, calm waters, the unending white sands, and the year-round warm weather, although some seasons are a bit rainy.
+Orient Beach has all you would expect from the Caribbean.
+It has transparent blue, calm waters; unending white sands; and year-round warm weather, although some seasons are a bit rainy.

-Although it has a relaxed vibe, Orient Beach is near everything.
-There are a few bars where one can get food and drinks, and rent chairs and umbrellas (for $20 the whole combo).
+And Orient Beach is near everything.
+It has a few bars where one can get food and drinks and rent chairs and umbrellas ($20 the whole combo).

 4. Platja des Cavallet, Ibizia

-The beach itself is gorgeous, with white sand, and blue transparent waters -although the sea is for stronger swimmers as it is not exactly calm.
-There are plenty of amenities in des Cavallet, from bars and toilettes to umbrella rentals.
+The beach itself is gorgeous, with white sand and blue transparent waters -although the sea is for stronger swimmers as it is not exactly calm.
+There are plenty of amenities in des Cavallet, from bars and bathrooms to umbrella rentals.